29next/theme-kit/README.md

 ```

 #### Mac OSX Requirements
 See how to install `python` and `pip` with [HomeBrew](https://docs.brew.sh/Homebrew-and-Python#python-3x).
-Once you have completed this setp you can install using the `pip` instructions above.
+Once you have completed this step you can install using the `pip` instructions above.

 #### Windows Requirements
 See how to install `python` and `pip` with [Chocolatey](https://python-docs.readthedocs.io/en/latest/starting/install3/win.html).
-Once you have completed this setp you can install using the `pip` instructions above.
+Once you have completed this step you can install using the `pip` instructions above.

 #### Updating Theme Kit